elena5875/project5_cherryleaves/README.md

        PAGE 3 A page where the user can see 2 images showing the difference between a healthy cherry leaves to a powdery mildew leaves
        The user also has a change to download some pictures from kaggle as a source of reference and later on can be used to test the ML app.
+       You can also download some images for live production from kaggle dataset for your own reference

 ![screenshot-mobile](app_pages/css/images/data_visualization.png)
 ![screenshot-mobile](app_pages/css/images/data_visualization2.png)